unioslo/pybofh/README.md

 Documentation is built using *sphinx*, and build requirements are specified in the [docs/requirements.txt] file.

     % python setup.py build_sphinx -b html
     % cd build/sphinx/html
     % python3 -m http.server

 Then go to http://localhost:8000/.

-There is also also a troff man-page for the bofh script, which can be built with:
+There is also also a troff man-page for the pybofh script, which can be built with:

     % python setup.py build_sphinx -b man
-	% man ./build/sphinx/man/bofh.1
+    % man ./build/sphinx/man/pybofh.1

 For other documentation formats, see [docs/README.md] and [docs/Makefile].